Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Infinitesimal growth exponents of compound cocycles in associated metrics

-In finite dimensions, the trace numbers of $A_{\mathfrak{n}}(q)$ are exactly the arranged eigenvalues of the additive symmetrization $S_{0}(A_{\mathfrak{n}}(q)) \coloneq (A_{\mathfrak{n}}(q) + A^{*}_{\mathfrak{n}}(q))/2$, where the adjoint is taken w.r.t. $\langle \cdot, \cdot \rangle_{q}$.
-In infinite dimensions, there is also a strong relation to these operators, but many new phenomena may arise.
-We refer to Appendix \ref{SEC: SymmetrizationOfOperators} for discussions concerned with additive symmetrization and to Section \ref{SEC: DelayEqsSymmetrization} for a nice illustration of the phenomena by means of delay operators.
+In finite dimensions, the trace numbers of $A_{\mathfrak{n}}(q)$ correspond exactly to the arranged eigenvalues of the additive symmetrization $S_{0}(A_{\mathfrak{n}}(q)) \coloneq (A_{\mathfrak{n}}(q) + A^{*}_{\mathfrak{n}}(q))/2$, where the adjoint is taken with respect to $\langle \cdot, \cdot \rangle_{q}$.
+In infinite dimensions, there is also a strong relationship with these operators; however, many new phenomena may arise.
+We refer to Appendix \ref{SEC: SymmetrizationOfOperators} for discussions on additive symmetrization and to Section \ref{SEC: DelayEqsSymmetrization} for an illustrative example of these phenomena using delay operators.